toerndev/svelte-ts-eslint-tailwind/README.md

 - `npm i -D eslint prettier eslint-config-prettier eslint-plugin-prettier @ota-meshi/eslint-plugin-svelte svelte-eslint-parser prettier-plugin-svelte @typescript-eslint/eslint-plugin @typescript-eslint/parser`

 *Note:* this isn't the official Svelte plugin for ESLint.

 I'm not sure what the state of the official ESLint plugin is nowadays, but it used to be fundamentally incompatible with TypeScript.
-Now the people behind the *beautiful* `vue-eslint-parser` (who are also ESLint maintainers) are creating a similar solution for Svelte which is fantastic.
+Great news - the people behind the *beautiful* `vue-eslint-parser` who are also ESLint maintainers are creating a similar solution for Svelte, i.e. an AST-based approach.
-With this plugin we can configure the Svelte ESLint plugin to use @typescript-eslint for TS files.
+This plugin lets us configure it to use `@typescript-eslint` as parser.

 - Add `eslintrc.js` and `prettier.config.js` (see repo files).
-- Remove TypeScript syntax from `src/App.svelte`.
 - Add script in `package.json`: `"lint": "eslint 'src/**/*.{ts,svelte}'"`.

 ### Tailwind CSS

-This solution makes Rollup run PostCSS rather than processing CSS in parallell.
-I think it's probably the slower way, however it works and we can use `@apply` directives inside Svelte `<style>` tags.
+This supports using `@apply` directives in Svelte `<style>` tags.

 - Remove `public/global.css` and the link to it in `public/index.html`.
 - Create `postcss.config.js` as in the repo.